hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 - version=null
 ```

-## Example 3 -- Tuple and Non-tuple Columns
+## Example 3 -- Tuples and Unbound Columns

-Direct table or view columns are retrieved in the corresponding tuples.
+The columns that belong to the tables and views are automatically populated in the corresponding tuples.

-Other general SQL expressions, table or view columns renamed, or columns used in expressions become non-tuple columns, aka "unbound columns".
+Other SQL expressions, such as renamed table or view columns, general SQL expressions, functions, or columns used in expressions become unbound columns.

 The following query: